Road Rules for Travel with a Volunteer Driver

 Whether you are seated in the front or the back of the vehicle you and any children going with you must be buckled up at all times during travel.
 Not only is it the law but it’s also a good practice for safety in the event of an unexpected stop.
 Your driver has been instructed to make sure everyone is buckled and to stop if a traveler is not properly secured.

 Domestic violence shelters can be a wonderful resource for survivors who need counseling, long-term safety planning, transitional housing, legal guidance, and immediate safety from an abuser.
 Your shelter may be like a large home or like a business building converted to a shelter.
 Most shelters have a large community kitchen, a shared laundry room, a place for children to play and security around the property.
+Your driver is not prepared to stop for a meal for this short trip.
 Unlike general population homeless shelters, your domestic violence shelter will allow you to keep your items there during the day and will welcome you back every day until your time there has ended.
 While shelters are all different, all have rules that their shelter clients must follow in order to stay or continue receiving benefits.
 During your intake meeting at the shelter, they will go over the shelter rules.

 Multi-State Travel Accommodations

 Families to Freedom is a 501(c)(3) nonprofit organization supported by community members who care about helping you.
 Through their donations, we are able to pay for the vehicle, the fuel, meals, and for extra long trips overnight motel stays.
 To keep your trip affordable, your driver has enough funds to spend up to $15/person per meal for trips longer than four hours.
 Gas station snacks and drinks are not included in this budget.
 If staying in a hotel, your driver will get her or his own own room and make arrangements with you for departing the next morning.